Retired64/Termux-HELPER/RecolorModel/Readme.txt

-# You can practice with this model not recolor
-you need put files in the current directory example `tool.py in the same direvtory with file `model.inc` and run tool python and insert name file
-`
 # Puedes practicar con este modelo que no es recolor
 necesitaras poner tu herramienta python en el mismo directorio que el archivo a realizar recolor ejemplo